Wildlife at Packwood House

-As the nights draw in and the evenings get colder, the wildlife starts getting ready for winter.
-When you are walking around Packwood see if you can spot some of the wildlife we have on the estate.
+As the nights start to draw in, the leaves crunch underfoot and the evenings get colder, the wildlife is starting to hunker down for the approach of winter.
+When you are walking around Packwood see if you can spot some of the many species we have on the estate.

 If you are planning on visiting our welly walk, see if you can see any fungi growing on the dead wood and trees.
 You can also find them growing in the lawns and in the dung of our sheep.